-Click flooding (AKA click spamming) is a case in which networks send large numbers of fraudulent click reports in the hopes of delivering the last-click prior to installs.
+Click flooding (also known click spamming) is a type of click fraud and occurs when bad actors send large numbers of fraudulent click reports in the hopes of delivering the last-click prior to installs to get paid out by advertisers and decimate marketing budgets.